datagovuk/guidance/publishing_on_data_gov_uk_overview.md

 2. Using a harvester.
 You store the dataset records on your own server and they are 'harvested' regularly into data.gov.uk.
 It requires some set-up, but it is ideal when there is already a published list of datasets on your site (or elsewhere).

+Before you need to [register a user account on data.gov.uk and get approved as 'editor' or 'admin' for your publisher](becoming_an_editor_or_admin.html).

 ## INSPIRE/Location data

 The INSPIRE legislation requires most geo-spatial data to be published according to certain standards, and be registered on data.gov.uk in a certain way.
 The records must be published in GEMINI2 format and be harvested.
 Common ways to do this are: